run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 * Go to `Settings | Users`.
 * Select the `Groups` button.
-* Assuming you have mapped IdP `Groups` attribute as described in the prerequisites section above, add a name of a group that has been created in the directory and create an equivalent Run:ai Group.
+* Assuming you have mapped the IdP `Groups` attribute as described in the prerequisites section above, add a name of a group that has been created in the directory and create an equivalent Run:ai Group.
-* If the role group contains the `Researcher` role, you can assign this group to a Run:AP Project.
+* If the role group contains the `Researcher` role, you can assign this group to a Run:ai Project.
 All members of the group will have access to the cluster (Note: this feature is only available from Run:ai version 2.3).

 ## Implementation Notes